World feel upside down? Lost in the fog? Painted yourself into a corner?

-Healing starts in those places.
-It’s a grass roots job.
+Healing starts in those places and it’s a grassroots job.

-All real change is like this too.
-You have to start where you are to move forward with any hope of sustainability.
+All change is like this.
+You have to start where you are if you want to move forward with any hope of sustainability.

 Do what you can, with what you have, where you are.– Theodore Roosevelt